YamtalDev/Stack/README.md

 These simple commands streamline the development process and make it easy to work with each project in this repository.

+## License:
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions about the project:
+For questions or issues, feel free to [create an issue](https://github.com/YamtalDev/Stack/issues) or contact the project maintainer.

 <h3 align="left">Connect with me:</h3>
 <div align="left">